mitchlloyd/ember-screen/README.md

 Ember screen is compatible with [FastBoot](https://ember-fastboot.com) out of the box.
 However in a FastBoot environment running on a server there is no way to access the screen properties of the client.
-If your UI that is to be rendered in FastBoot is dependent on the device's screen resolution, you can use the aforementioned
-`stubMediaFeatures` method of the screen service to provide some defaults.
+If your UI depends on the device's screen size then you can use the screen service's `stubMediaFeatures` method to provide defaults.
 See this [simple example](fastboot-tests/fixtures/fastboot/app/instance-initializers/fastboot/stub-media.js) of a FastBoot-only instance initializer.

 ## Running the Tests for this Addon